 - Customer entertainment expense account (take those prospects out for a nice lunch!)

-Obviously, the likelihood that you’ll receive reimbursement greatly depends on how the business operates.
-Consider how much you expect to be driving, if you’ll be using your personal phone, and if you’ll need data on the move.
+The reimbursement greatly depends on how the business operates.
+Consider how much you expect your reps to be driving, if they’ll be using their personal phone, and if they’ll need data on the move.

 Things to Think About